taurikalve/react-webpack-typescript-starter/README.md

 # React Webpack TypeScript

 React Webpack with TypeScript development platform.
 Similar to CRA, but more lightweight and customizable.
-Includes **react-refresh**.
+Includes **react-refresh** for a better development experience.

 ---